 The Counselor Education Program provides a CACREP accredited doctoral program in Counseling and Counselor Education (CCE).
-In order to graduate, doctoral students are expected to demonstrate mastery of theory, research, practice, and ethics/policy in addition to the fundamentals of theory, research, practice, and ethics/policy pertinent to Counselor Education.
+In order to graduate, doctoral students are expected to demonstrate mastery of theory, research, practice, and ethics/policy in addition to the fundamentals of theory, research, practice, and ethics/policy Education.